logxen/Smoothiepanel/firmware/readme.txt

 To flash:

-For now, follow the process for flashing the Smoothie bootloader here: http://smoothieware.org/flashing-the-bootloader
+If you are running Windows you can use the usb drag and drop system built into the mcu (plug in usb or reset while holding the isp button).
+Otherwise, for now, follow the process for flashing the Smoothie bootloader here using an FTDI without USB plugged in: http://smoothieware.org/flashing-the-bootloader

 Eventually, I plan to have a bootloader with similar functionality to the one Triffid_Hunter wrote for Smoothie.